tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - Check function/layout of Inspector (for both image and text ads)
 - Check correct function of date-filter slider at bottom
 - Check that AdNauseam logo in the bottom-right corner links correctly to homepage
-- Check correct calculation of ad cost (and $$$ updates according to date-filter, hidden if no ads)
+- Check correct calculation of ad cost
 - Test import/export/clear functions
 - Right click on an ad and delete it.
 Refresh the page and check that it is successfully deleted